AMCON Distributing (NYSEAMERICAN:DIT) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of AMCON Distributing (NYSEAMERICAN:DIT – Free Report) in a report published on Saturday morning.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of AMCON Distributing (NYSEAMERICAN:DIT – Free Report) in a research note released on Friday morning.
+The brokerage issued a hold rating on the stock.

 AMCON Distributing Stock Performance

-A number of hedge funds have recently modified their holdings of the stock.
-Tower Research Capital LLC TRC boosted its stake in shares of AMCON Distributing by 139.6% in the third quarter.
-Tower Research Capital LLC TRC now owns 127 shares of the company’s stock worth $26,000 after buying an additional 74 shares during the last quarter.
-Acadian Asset Management LLC boosted its position in AMCON Distributing by 83.5% during the first quarter.
-Acadian Asset Management LLC now owns 312 shares of the company’s stock worth $48,000 after purchasing an additional 142 shares in the last quarter.
-Renaissance Technologies LLC boosted its position in AMCON Distributing by 1.4% during the second quarter.
-Renaissance Technologies LLC now owns 10,726 shares of the company’s stock worth $1,748,000 after purchasing an additional 151 shares in the last quarter.
-Dimensional Fund Advisors LP boosted its position in AMCON Distributing by 0.8% during the first quarter.
-Dimensional Fund Advisors LP now owns 20,255 shares of the company’s stock worth $3,146,000 after purchasing an additional 153 shares in the last quarter.
-Finally, Royal Bank of Canada purchased a new position in AMCON Distributing during the second quarter worth approximately $103,000.
-Hedge funds and other institutional investors own 11.97% of the company’s stock.
+Hedge funds have recently made changes to their positions in the business.
+Tower Research Capital LLC TRC raised its position in shares of AMCON Distributing by 139.6% in the 3rd quarter.
+Tower Research Capital LLC TRC now owns 127 shares of the company’s stock worth $26,000 after acquiring an additional 74 shares in the last quarter.
+Acadian Asset Management LLC raised its position in shares of AMCON Distributing by 83.5% in the 1st quarter.
+Acadian Asset Management LLC now owns 312 shares of the company’s stock worth $48,000 after acquiring an additional 142 shares in the last quarter.
+Royal Bank of Canada acquired a new stake in shares of AMCON Distributing in the 2nd quarter valued at about $103,000.
+Atria Wealth Solutions Inc. acquired a new stake in shares of AMCON Distributing in the 2nd quarter valued at about $203,000.
+Finally, EA Series Trust acquired a new stake in shares of AMCON Distributing in the 2nd quarter valued at about $389,000.
+11.97% of the stock is owned by institutional investors.

 About AMCON Distributing